smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       x-ngsi:
         type: Property
     travelDistance:
-      description: 'The distance between the origin bus stop and the destination bus stop or the total distance travelled corresponding to this observation.'
+      description: The distance between the origin bus stop and the destination bus stop or the total distance travelled corresponding to this observation.
       type: number
       x-ngsi:
         type: Property